University of Central Florida: Greek life

 The Office of Fraternity and Sorority Life at The University of Central Florida is separated into five divisions: UCF Greek Council, Interfraternity Council, National Pan-Hellenic Council, Panhellenic Council, and the Diversified Greek Council.
 The Order of Omega has a chapter at the university.

 The Interfraternity Council (IFC) comprises 18 fraternities, and the Panhellenic Council is made up of 12 sororities.
 In addition there are also many multicultural and honor Greek organizations.
 The Diversified Greek Council consists of 9 cultural organizations, four fraternities and five sororities.
 The National Pan-Hellenic Council comprises nine historically black organizations, five fraternities and four sororities.
 There are now also three recognized fraternal organizations for Christian students.

 Greek life at the University of Central Florida involves more than 3,000 students in over 45 chapters.
 Approximately 11% of current undergraduate males and 9% of undergraduate females are members of either a sorority or fraternity.

 The average GPA of Greek Life is higher than the overall university average.
 UCF's Greek Life won the inaugural Mid-American Conference Grade Point Average Award, which is given to the university with the highest Greek GPA above their campus' non-Greek GPA.
-In 2003, Florida Leader Magazine named UCF the university with the best Greek academics program in the state.

-Mr. & Miss UCF

-Since 1984 the Mr. & Miss University of Central Florida Scholarship Program has been providing scholarships and opportunities to UCF students.
-The program is open to all service-fee paying students at UCF who have at least a 2.5 UCF GPA.
-Auditions are held each year in September shortly after the fall semester begins and new titleholders are chosen in February.
-Mr. & Miss UCF make appearances all over Orlando and the Central Florida area, promoting their individual platforms as well as spreading school spirit and pride.